tomasz-rekawek-tb/modux/README.md

 To run use: `npm test` or `npm run build`

+## Documentation & Testing

+Clone the modux repository to your machine and use the following commands:

+To generate a documentation use `npm run docs`
+If you want to check functionality you can use `npm run test`

 ## Polyfill

 In order to support older versions of browsers, you can use polyfills: